Distortedlogic/ionomy-python/docs/source/contribute.rst

 4. **Push** your work back up to your fork
 5. Submit a **Pull request** so that we can review your changes

+.. note:: Be sure to merge the latest from "develop" before making a pull
+    request!

 Copyright and Licensing
 -----------------------

 This library is open sources under the MIT license.
-We require your to release your code under that license as well.
+We require you to release your code under that license as well.